 Snapseed is a potent and amazingly user-friendly tool for photo editing, developed by Google.
-It is available on Play Store on Android as well as App Store on iOS.
+It is available on the Play Store on Android as well as App Store on iOS.
 Having a comprehensive layout and literally thousands of possibilities to edit your favorite photos, Snapseed is currently one of the best photo editors out there.
 This Snapseed tutorial is all about editing pictures to make them more attractive and catchy.

-Although Snapseed mobile is not up to the mark with the magical photo editing prowess of desktop editors like the Lightroom or photoshop but for editing on your phone, it is certainly the best editor you can get on Play Store.
+Although Snapseed mobile is not up to the mark with the magical photo editing prowess of desktop editors like Lightroom or photoshop but for editing on your phone, it is certainly the best editor you can get on Play Store.

 Select a Picture

 To begin, open Snapseed and you will see a blank screen with a “+” sign.
 Tap on it to add your picture.
 Once the picture is added, you can also know more information about the picture by clicking on the (i) icon in the upper right-hand corner.

 At the bottom, you’ll see three major tabs with “Styles,” “Tools” and “Export” naming on them.
 The “Style” tab includes what you may call the presets or filters.
 Applying a particular style to a picture will change the way it looks.
 Some styles contain more contrast while some make the image look more saturated.

 In “Tools”, you’ll find everything that you need to edit your image in detail.
 From here you can improve color, exposure (brightness levels), and detail in your photos.

 Once you have opened a picture in Snapseed, click on the Tools tab and it will give you a plethora of options to choose from.
 Tap the tune image option from there.
 It is a collection of the most used image fixers you can find on any desktop editor.